 Jay sang eight seasons with the internationally acclaimed ensemble, Chanticleer, with whom he traveled to over 40 states and 15 foreign countries, performing more than 150 concerts each year.
-With the group, he appeared in such venues as Chicago Orchestra Hall, Cleveland Severance Hall, Boston Symphony Hall, Metropolitan Museum of Art (NY), National Theatre of Taipei (Taiwan), performed at the Tanglewood, Ravinia, Interlochen, Schleswig-Holstein, and Brisbane (Australia) Music Festivals, and shared the stage with Frederica von Stade, Dawn Upshaw, Sting, the San Antonio, Atlanta, and Virginia Symphonies, St. Paul Chamber Orchestra, and New York Philharmonic.
-A unique aspect of his time with Chanticleer was engagement with a vast amount and diversity of repertoire, from chant to contemporary, interaction with more than a dozen living composers, such as Jake Heggie, David Lang, John Tavener, Augusta Read Thomas, and Chen Yi, and numerous US and world premieres of innovative new works for the choral ensemble.
+With the group, he appeared in such venues as Chicago Orchestra Hall, Cleveland Severance Hall, Boston Symphony Hall, Metropolitan Museum of Art (NY), and the National Theatre of Taipei (Taiwan), performed at the Tanglewood, Ravinia, Interlochen, Schleswig-Holstein, and Brisbane (Australia) Music Festivals, and shared the stage with Frederica von Stade; Dawn Upshaw; Sting; the San Antonio, Atlanta, and Virginia Symphonies; St. Paul Chamber Orchestra; and New York Philharmonic.
+A unique aspect of his time with Chanticleer was engagement with a vast amount and diversity of repertoire, from chant to contemporary; interaction with more than a dozen living composers, such as Jake Heggie, David Lang, John Tavener, Augusta Read Thomas, and Chen Yi; and numerous US and world premieres of innovative new works for the choral ensemble.
 No stranger to the recording process, Jay can be heard on more than 45 albums, including three nominations and two GRAMMY® Award-winning recordings with Chanticleer.
-He has been heard on National Public Radio and Public Radio International programs such as Harmonia, St. Paul Sunday, Around New York, Weekend Edition, Performance Today, and The Today Show, as well as radio and television broadcasts in more than 10 countries.
+He has been heard on National Public Radio and Public Radio International programs such as Harmonia, St. Paul Sunday, Around New York, Weekend Edition, Performance Today, and The Today Show as well as radio and television broadcasts in more than 10 countries.

 Research interests include the countertenor in music history, literature and repertoire for the emerging voice, historical performance practice, vocal health, individual voice and classroom singing, choral pedagogy, and musical theatre techniques and practice.
 As a writer and clinician, Dr. White has offered juried sessions at numerous professional conferences such as the National Association of Teachers of Singing, Ohio Music Education Association, Voice Foundation, International Society of Music Education, Voices 500, and Southeastern Theatre Conference, among others.